kalimatas/ionide.github.io/_posts/2015-08-04-GettingStarted.md

 ### .Net Core - Optional

 We also recomend installing .Net Core, even if you plan to target Full .Net Framework.
-Several features such as debugging, and project scaffolding are using features avaliable only for new, SDK-based project files.
+Several features such as debugging, and project scaffolding are using features available only for new, SDK-based project files.

 For detailed instructions on installing .Net Core visit [official step-by-step installation guide](https://www.microsoft.com/net/core)